 Community Based Programs

 The Guidance Center is committed to building a community where all children have the help they need to be healthy and happy.
-We’ve joined forces with our partners to create programs that support healing beyond our clinics.
+We’ve joined forces with our partners to create more programs that support healing.

-Thanks to the visionary support and transformational grant from the Josephine S. Gumbiner Foundation, we’re building something that will empower children and families for years to come!
+Thanks to the visionary support and transformational grant from the Josephine S. Gumbiner Foundation, our Family Resource Center will empower children and families for years to come!
 We also thank the Earl B. and Loraine H. Miller Foundation and The Rudolph J. and Daphne A. Munzer Foundation for their generous grant awards in support of this project.

-The Guidance Center’s new Family Resource Center is opening this fall at our Long Beach clinic to provide comprehensive support for families, connecting them to essential services that strengthen mental health, stability, and well-being.
+This community hub, co-located at our Long Beach Headquarters, offers holistic support for families, connecting them to essential services that strengthen mental health, stability, and well-being.

-- Linkages to housing, food access, and social services
+- Case management and referrals to housing, food access, and more

 The Whole Child